 After you have the second set of squares lined up you’re gonna remove the rest of the backing.

 And then rub everything down really hard with your Cricut scraper to get it ready to transfer.
+You can go ahead and cut the squares off now too as you don’t want to transfer those to your project.

 Layering Adhesive Vinyl Tips